d16r/dustinshahidehpour.com/app/content/posts/firstpost.md

 When I decided it was time build my own webpage, I wanted the code, the UI, the blog, everything, to be clean and simple.

-This tutorial bridges the gap between many excellent tutorials that I referenced as I continued to develop this website.
+This post documents that steps it took to build this site, and offers a explanation of how you can do it yourself.

 ##Building the Backend